Using Cmd

 // Leave alternate screen on exit (restores previous content)

-const leave = Box.combineAll([
+const leave = Box.combineAll([Cmd.altScreenLeave, Cmd.cursorShow]);

 Combining with Boxes